 The key thing to remember here is that although the range isn’t quite what is stated in a real-world scenario, it is still vastly better than the competition.

-Second Best: Inkbird IBT-4XS Bluetooth Meat Thermometer
+Third Best: Inkbird IBT-4XS Bluetooth Meat Thermometer

 I must admit I was skeptical of this company because of the unfamiliar name.
 However, if you do a little research, they are pretty legit.